Top-10 Actual Real Estates for Obtaining Golden Visa in Greece

 Read on to discover the best locations and property types from luxury villas in Athens to seafront apartments in Crete that can help you qualify for a Greek Golden Visa and begin your new life in Europe.

-What is the Greek Golden Visa Programme?
+What is the Greek Golden Visa Program?

 The Greek Golden Visa is a residency-by-investment programme that grants a 5-year renewable residence permit to non-EU citizens who invest a minimum of €250,000 in Greek real estate.
 The Greek Golden Visa offers visa-free travel across the Schengen Zone, the right to reside in Greece, access to healthcare and education, and the opportunity to apply for citizenship after 7 years.